stoikio/eslint-plugin-react-hooks-static-deps/README.md

 ## Motivation

-`react-hooks/exhaustive-deps` is a really nice ESLint rule to avoid forgetting dependencies in React hoks like `useCallback` and `useMemo`.
+`react-hooks/exhaustive-deps` is a really nice ESLint rule to avoid forgetting dependencies in React hooks like `useCallback` and `useMemo`.

 However, it can become really annoying, especially when you know that one of the "missing" dependencies comes from a custom hook you wrote, and whose return value won't change (if it's a function for example).